SafetyCulture/safetyculture-sdk-python/README.md

 cd iauditor_exports_folder
 ```

-4. Run the tool to export PDF reports of all your audits (for other formats see below)
+4. Run the tool to export PDF reports of all your audits (for other formats see later sections in this tutorial)
 ```
 iauditor_exporter
 ```